Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 The WTHOR sharded runner now supports `--positions-per-shard` and `--time-limit-sec`.
 This lets the full WTHOR blend run advance in smaller, resumable chunks instead of requiring one very large shard to finish.
+`--merge-completed` updates `partial_merged` from all finished shards even before the full WTHOR run is complete.

 Smoke test with 5 WTHOR position samples, `positions_per_shard=2`, `blend_param=1.0`, `top_n=1,3`: